-It will interest you know that every object in existence undergoes a state change.
+It will interest you to know that every object in existence undergoes a state change.
 It is only a question of the amount of heat supplied to the substance.
 If you supply enough heat, everything on this planet can be made to change its state.
 The thing is though not every substance has to follow the solid-liquid-gas path.
-Some substances can naturally from their solid state to their gaseous state without entering the liquid state.
+Some substances can naturally change from their solid-state to their gaseous state without entering the liquid state.
 This phenomenon is known as Sublimation.
 Examples of sublimation are, the element Iodine, Dry ice (solid CO2) and high-quality coal which at high-temperature burns and sublimates into vapour.

 Q2.
-What is boiling point?
+What is the boiling point?

 Ans: Boiling point is defined as a temperature at which a pure liquid changes into a gas.

 Q3.
-What is melting point?
+What is the melting point?

 Ans: The melting point is defined as the temperature at which the solid starts to melt.

-Ans: Sublimation is defined as the process in which the solid state changes to a gaseous state without changing into a liquid state.
+Ans: Sublimation is defined as the process in which the solid-state changes to a gaseous state without changing into a liquid state.